cb-technologists/blog/content/posts/cicd_ha.md

 Most of people asking about HA is always referring to an *Active-Active* replication scenario and usually thinking of infrastructure, not the real business issue when comes to CI/CD.

 So it is very important to clarify that HA for CI/CD is not a matter of infrastructure replication.
-It is just a matter of resilient automated pipelines execution where just 5 minutes of loss of service at some specific point is not even an issue... but you need to recover quickly and be stable on time.
+It is just a matter of resilient automated pipelines execution where usually just a couple of minutes of loss of service at some specific point is not even an issue... but you need to recover quickly and be stable on time.

 I cannot imagine a car manufacturer like BMW or Toyota replicating their entire manufacturing plants to support loss of service for HA.
-True that is not comparable in cost to run a couple more CPUs, but the same decoupling, flexibility and scalability best practices apply to get the same HA experience as CI/CD.
+True that is not comparable in costs to run a couple more CPUs, but the same decoupling, flexibility and scalability best practices apply to get the same HA experience as CI/CD.

 Let's then change our mindset.
 If we provide a scalable and distributed solution that deploys natively on a resilient platform, we don't even need to think about HA.